 4. Legal and social consequences

-Drug tolerance and dependence can lead to legal problems, including arrests, fines, and imprisonment.
+Drug dependence can lead to legal problems, including arrests, fines, and imprisonment.
 Social consequences may include strained relationships, isolation, and a loss of trust from family and friends.
 The stigma associated with excessive, compulsive drug use can further exacerbate social challenges and hinder reintegration into society.

 5. Decline in academic or occupational performance

-Drug tolerance and dependence can interfere with an individual’s ability to perform well academically or occupationally.
+Drug dependence can interfere with an individual’s ability to perform well academically or occupationally.
 Absenteeism, decreased productivity, and impaired job or educational performance can lead to a loss of opportunities, job loss, or academic failure.

 6. Neglect of self-care

-Individuals struggling with drug tolerance and dependence will begin to prioritize drug use over their physical and emotional well-being.
+Individuals struggling with drug dependence will begin to prioritize drug use over their physical and emotional well-being.
 They’ll save and spend more money on drugs while neglecting other aspects of their life.
 This can include poor nutrition, lack of exercise, inadequate sleep, and disregard for personal hygiene.
 Neglecting self-care can contribute to further physical and mental health complications.

 7. Increased risk of co-occurring disorders